Cost of billboards in Vietnam 2026

 Lightbox advertising

-Positioned at eye level and encountered daily on familiar routes, lightboxes allow brands to appear repeatedly in everyday movement.
+Since lightbox advertising is placed at eye level and along familiar routes, it enables brands to reach consumers repeatedly.
 People do not need to stop and look closely; repeated exposure makes the brand gradually feel familiar.
 For this reason, lightboxes are often used in campaigns focused on maintaining consistent local presence.

-Current market prices for lightboxes range from VND 100 million to VND 2 billion per board per year, depending on street location, traffic conditions, and city area.
+The prices of lightboxes range between VND 100 million and VND 2 billion per board per year depending on the street location and area of the city.

 E-Tower Panel

-E-Tower Panel is a small-format outdoor lightbox advertising solution installed directly on utility poles or electrical transformer columns within residential areas and inner-city streets.
+E-Tower Panels are small-format outdoor lightbox mounted directly on power poles or transformer poles in residential neighborhoods and inner-city streets.
 They are easy to recognize due to their compact size and frequent repetition along urban routes.

 Location-based advertising

-Location-based outdoor advertising refers to OOH placements within enclosed environments such as airports and shopping malls, including waiting lounges, check-in areas, baggage claim zones, security gates, entrances and exits, main atriums, escalators, corridors, and high-traffic retail areas.
-These locations are highly visible and benefit from stable foot traffic, reaching business travelers, higher-income audiences, and consumers with strong shopping and entertainment needs.
+Location-based outdoor advertising involves advertising within enclosed environments such as airports and shopping centers.
+This includes areas such as waiting lounges, check-in counters, baggage reclaim areas, security gates, entrances and exits, main areas of the shopping center, escalators, and corridors.
+Such environments are well trafficked and offer good visibility to business travelers, high-income groups, and consumers with high shopping and entertainment needs.

 Across these venues, advertising formats vary widely, including LED screens, LCD displays, TV screens, in-elevator panels, lightboxes, and large-format panels, depending on the specific placement area.